UPPMAX/programming_formalisms/docs/optimisation/misconceptions.md

     Lastly, parallalized code is commonly harder to debug (with irreproducible bugs) and harder to read.

-## Bad advice 4

-!!! warning "Bad advice 4"

-    'Optimize the function where you feel the performance problem is'

-???- question "Why does this advice make sense?"

-    As developers, the more experience we get, the better we understand our code.

-???- question "Why is this bad advice?"

-    Developers -also very experienced developers- are known to have a bad intuition `[Sutter & Alexandrescu, 2004]`

-    Instead (from `[Chellappa et al., 2008]`):

-    1. find the code that the program spends most time in
-    2. measure the timing of that code
-    3. analyze the measured runtimes

 ## Bad advice 5

 !!! warning "Bad advice 5"